leifgehrmann/setzen/README.md

 𝐒𝐄𝐓𝐙𝐄𝐍 is a multiplayer collaborative canvas where you place tiles on a globe consisting of a million 'trixels'.
 It is a remix of Reddit’s [April Fools experiment r/place](https://en.wikipedia.org/wiki/R/place).

-You can find a demo at [setzen.leifgehrmann.com](https://setzen.leifgehrmann.com/)
+You can find an archived demo at [setzen.leifgehrmann.com](https://setzen.leifgehrmann.com/), which no longer is multiplayer, but the interactivity still works.

 # Server